tremho/docholiday/docs/generating.md

 or else with an explicit @public notation in the comment block) will be marked public and may not appear in the output otherwise (depending upon your output engine and template choices).

+Unless you are using JSDoc HTML output (without a template that hides private entities anyway), you will not see private entities in your rendered documentation.
+Consult the documentation for the JSDoc engine and/or template you are using.

+Follow the guidelines below for how to best document each of your code entities:

 ##### Module Description
 The first lines of the module -- starting with the top line -- are considered the module description.
 No @ - style prefix tags are needed to identify this as the module description.
-Any comment lines that appear here are considered to be the description.
+Any comment lines that appear here are considered to be the description of the module itself.

 There may be multiple lines in contiguous comment block to form this module description.